Edible-Landscapes can save a lot of water

 The benefits of an edible-landscape

-Coming back to the Edible Landscapes they are a good, beneficial on many levels, and a healthy alternative to the above mentioned.
+Coming back to the Edible Landscapes they are good and beneficial on many levels, and a healthy alternative to the above mentioned.
 Create green spaces with an emphasis on native perennials and food-producing plants.
 It will create a harmonious space for people and flora and fauna.
 Think how happy butterflies and bees would be.

 It would save all kinds of insects from extinction, and birds and small mammals would have clean food again.
 We would have the privilege of watching nature being in balance again, and at the same time, eat healthy food.
 These edible landscapes require a lot less water, or fertilizers and function organic as much as possible.